daniestevez/reu-2024/README.md

 * Session 1. [audio](audio).
 Example showing how to generate and display audio (soundcard) signals with GNU Radio.

+* Session 2. [iq-sampling](iq-sample).
+Explanation about real sampling and IQ sampling in the context of how an SDR receiver such as the RTL-SDR works.

+* Sessions 2 & 3. [fm-broadcast](fm-broadcast).
+FM broadcast receiver.

+* Session 3. [spectral-analysis](spectral-analysis).
+Spectral analysis and
+  generation of narrowband and wideband signals with a given CN0.

 ## Previous years

 This is the list of materials used in previous years: